 Department of Internal Medicine, Nippon Medical School

-Synthesized 18-lead ECG, which I presented as research findings at a symposium of the International Society of Holter and Noninvasive Electrocardiology in 2009, is to be introduced as a viewer on the PC, and now I have a high expectation for its future applications at actual site.
+Synthesized 18-lead ECG, which I presented as research findings at a symposium of the International Society of Holter and Noninvasive Electrocardiology in 2009, is to be introduced as an ECG viewer on the PC, and I have high expectations for its future applications at actual sites.

-This synthesized 18-lead ECG method is to derive measurements of right-sided leads V3R, V4R and V5R and posterior leads V7, V8 and V9 using ECG signals from standard 12-lead ECG recording.
-Here I’d like to introduce one of the cases reported by clinic of Nippon Medical School, where I found this method to be useful in routine diagnosis.
+This synthesized 18-lead ECG method derives the measurements of right-side leads V3R, V4R and V5R and posterior leads V7, V8 and V9 using ECG signals from standard 12-lead ECG recording.
+Here I’d like to introduce one of the cases reported by the clinic of Nippon Medical School, where I found this method to be useful in routine diagnosis.

 Figure 1 is an ECG of a patient (60 years old, male) with chest pain obtained at the initial visit on March 8, 2008.

-As shown in Fig.1, ST elevation appears in leads II, III and aVF of standard 12-lead ECG, which indicates the patient has inferior infarction while diagnosis of right ventricular MI is uncertain since ST change is less recognized in leads aVR, V1 and V2.
-In contrast, derived right-sided precordial leads (V3R, V4R, and V5R; Synthesized) clearly shows ST elevation, which strongly indicates the patient has right ventricular MI.
+As shown in Fig.1, ST elevation appears in leads II, III and aVF of standard 12-lead ECG, which indicates the patient has an inferior infarction while the diagnosis of right ventricular MI is uncertain since the ST change is less pronounced in leads aVR, V1 and V2.
+In contrast, derived right-side precordial leads (V3R, V4R, and V5R; Synthesized) clearly show ST elevation, which strongly indicates the patient has right ventricular MI.

-When MI is suspected in clinical settings, it is obviously critical to determine the infarcted area in an early stage and provide appropriate treatment promptly.This easy-to-use synthesized 18-lead ECG method is clinically useful for evaluating the status of right ventricular and posterior of the heart, which is difficult for standard 12-lead ECG.
+When MI is suspected in clinical settings, it is obviously critical to determine the infarcted area at an early stage and provide appropriate treatment promptly.This easy-to-use synthesized 18-lead ECG method is clinically useful for evaluating the status of the right ventricule and posterior wall of the heart, which is difficult for standard 12-lead ECG.

 Some products may not be available in your country.
 Contact your Nihon Kohden representative for details.